rladies/rladiesguide/content/rocur/admin guide/index.en.md

 * A general call on the @RLadiesGlobal or @WeAreRLadies Twitter handles;
 * Individual outreach to specific R-Ladies community members you admire!

 In line with R-Ladies' mission, this account aims to spotlight female and minority genders (including but not limited to cis/trans women, trans men, non-binary, genderqueer, agender) and their great work in R. Featured curators come from a diversity of professions and have a range of experiences in R, from novice to expert.
 Currently, we do not have a protocol for individuals to curate more than one time.

 We also aim for this rotating curator account to be a sustainable initiative.
 Therefore, there is no pressure for account admin to have curators lined up for every single week.
-Additionally, account admin are allowed to identify times during the calendar year for the account to go on hiatus (or a sustained period with no curators).
+Additionally, account admin are allowed to identify times during the calendar year for the account to go on hiatus (i.e., an extended period with no curators).